raul23/equifax-data-breach/README.rst

      [DOJ2]_ (*paragraph 14, page 7*)

-  - From "Count 2: Computer Fraud and Abuse (Intentional Damage)" section of the DOJ `indictment`_:
+  - From thee "Count 2: Computer Fraud and Abuse (Intentional Damage)" section of the DOJ `indictment`_:

      ... the defendants, WU ZHIYONG, WANG QIAN, XU KE, and LIU LEI, aided and abetted by each other and **OTHERS KNOWN AND UNKNOWN** to the Grand Jury